 Lewinsky and Clinton’s affair was admittedly consensual.
 While it may be morally reprehensible, having an extra-marital affair at work is not necessarily sexual harassment.
 To constitute sexual harassment, sexual advances must be unwelcome.

-The New York City Employment Law Firm of Derek T. Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or contact us online.
+The New York City Employment Law Firm of Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or contact us online.